Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Mathematical treatment of M -way entanglement

 whereas for the even case following similar steps we obtain:

 In the above expressions we have made use of the completeness relation i.e.:

 which means that $\sum_r |f_0^{(r)}|^2=1=\sum_r |f_1^{(r)}|^2$, and hence we can write:

 \end{widetext} We note that the expressions for even/odd number of qubits in the target subspace are identical.
-Further, the non-unitary $M$-way entangling power is upper bounded by the unitary $M$-way entangling power.
+Further, the non-unitary {$M$-tangling} power is upper bounded by the unitary {$M$-tangling} power.

+{ \begin{widetext} Let us now simplify the expression that appears due to the summation over Kraus operators.
+We first define the set $S=\{1,2,\dots,L-K\}$ of unwanted spin indices.
+Let $P(S)$ be the power set of $S$, i.e.:

+This power set is useful in order to write down which unwanted spins are in $|0\rangle$ or $|1\rangle$ in the Kraus operators.
+Let $p\in \mathcal{P}(S)$ be an element of the power set and $l\in p$ be an unwanted spin index within the subset $p$.
+We now start from: